Skip to main content

 To learn about editing, see the Basic editing articles.
 For more advanced features like the AI tools, see the AI features and tools articles.

-8. Select the back arrow to save the template and close the editor.
+7. Select the back arrow to save the template and close the editor.

 On Web App

-To edit an existing template on the Web App:
+To edit an existing template:

 2. Select Templates.